 Advantages and Disadvantages of School Uniform

-School uniforms whose necessity is discussed in the last few years have been worn pupils from every corner of the world.
+School uniforms whose necessity is discussed in the last few years have been worn by pupils from every corner of the world.
 With its benefits and drawbacks, dress code has become a trouble of both nationals which approved of informal clothing policy and which did not.
-Authoritarians who defend benefits of uniform point out the concern of choosing and deciding what to wear, which is experienced almost every person.
+Authoritarians who defend benefits of uniform point out the concern of choosing and deciding what to wear, which is experienced by almost every person.
 Students waste their time by shifting and changing their clothes instead of studying or reading.
 In the opposite view, youths’ freedom of expressing themselves is restricted and their right to choose is destroyed.
-The other problem faced by students because of school uniform is stringent dress code prohibitions carried out by school administration which leads chaos between students and educators.
+The other problem faced by students because of school uniform is stringent dress code prohibitions carried out by school administration which leads to chaos between students and educators.
 Education may stuck while, shirt collar, tie style, color of shoes and hair style becomes a big problem.
 However, according to many experts school uniform removes the disciplinary problems caused by informal clothes and disrespectful behaviors and abuse among students.
 Aside from all the problems, students don’t want to wear the same clothes with every member of their school.
-But the other hand, they discriminate each other for brand of their clothes and they force their family to buy more expensive clothes than they really need.
+But on the other hand, they discriminate each other for brand of their clothes and they force their family to buy more expensive clothes than they really need.
 The other advance of school uniform is its benefit of teaching students how to behave and wear formal, which is necessary for higher education and work life.
 Nonetheless, it is generally agreed that uniforms are sweltering, tedious and tiresome especially in summer days and student don’t feel comfortable as they feel in their homes so, it may lead difficulties of focusing on lessons.
-One of the advantages of dress code is identifying students which school they belong to.
+One of the advantages of dress code is identifying which school students belong to.
 However it can turn into a problem.
-Although administrations try to minimize discriminating problems, students get some disagreements and quarrels just because they belong to different schools.
+Although administrations tries to minimize discriminating problems, students get some disagreements and quarrels just because they belong to different schools.
 The problem might become bigger among private and public school students.
 The most cardinal problem discussed especially by parents is costs of clothes.
-Most of people believed that affording for one uniform is much easier than buying many different clothes.
+Most people believe that affording one uniform is much easier than buying many different clothes.
 Still, it is probable that parents have to buy school uniform every year for their children who grows fast and constantly, and additional clothes such as jackets, pullovers can be more expensive.
-The last advantage of uniform is a feeling of belonging to students.
-It is widely believed that if a student feel himself belong to school he probably become more aware of what he has to do.
-On the contrary, some oppose this idea and believes that educational institutes turn into military orders with uniforms.
+The last advantage of uniform is a feeling of belonging for students.
+It is widely believed that if a student feels belonging to school, he probably becomes more aware of what he has to do.
+On the contrary, some oppose this idea and believe that educational institutes turn into military orders with uniforms.